Receiver Authorized Delivery (RAD)

 Participants may establish bilateral and global RAD profile limits specifically for their stock loan and stock loan return activity.
 Applicable stock lending transactions will be checked against the receiver’s stock lending profile limits for passive approval or will otherwise await the receiver’s active approval based on the parameters of the profile.
 Absent a Participant establishing a Stock Loan RAD limit profile, a Participant’s transactions will be subject to the RAD functionality applicable to ordinary DOs, including the established DTC limits as well as Participant established bilateral and global limits.

-You can turn off RAD limits via DTC’s Settlement Web and allow DTC to process all your incoming deliveries.
+You can turn off RAD limits via DTC’s Settlement User Interface and allow DTC to process all your incoming deliveries.
 You may want to turn off your RAD limits, for example, when you are unable to modify the bilateral limits of your contra-participants because of time constraints.
-Your bilateral RAD limits will not be in effect until you turn them back on via the Settlement Web.
+Your bilateral RAD limits will not be in effect until you turn them back on via the Settlement User Interface.

 Transactions that are automatically routed to RAD are not affected by your decision to turn off RAD processing; they always require your approval before processing.